pytorch/ao/torchao/prototype/low_bit_optim/README.md

 **Other optimizers**: AdamW is also available as `AdamW8bit`, `AdamW4bit`, and `AdamWFp8`.
 Other optimizers can be added based on demand.

 NOTE:
-- The low-bit optimizers require PyTorch >= 2.3
+- The low-bit optimizers require PyTorch >= 2.3.
+FP8 optimizers require CUDA compute capability >= 8.9.
 - For 4-bit optimizers, we don't implement rank-1 normalization for quantizing 2nd moment as originally done in the paper.
 - **Known issue**: When learning rate is updated every step (e.g. using cosine learning rate scheduler), training speed is slower.
 This is because we have to convert learning rate to a CUDA tensor (which incurs expensive memory transfer cost), since torch.compile() will treat a Python float as a constant and trigger recompile whenever the value is changed.